-On Sunday mornings between or two worship gatherings, you are welcome to join any of our Adult Bible Fellowship groups meeting in the church building.
-Groups generally begin meeting at 9:45am and finish by 10:45am.
+On Sunday mornings prior to our celebration gathering, you are welcome to join any of our Adult Bible Fellowship groups meeting in the church building.
+Groups generally begin meeting at 9:30am and finish by 10:20am.
 Check out the group overviews below and get plugged into a time of study and fellowship on Sunday!

 The Agape Class meets in the Multi-Purpose Room-West (across from the gym, closest to foyer).
 The class is led by Dick Huber and is an informal group!
 They have recently been studying the New Testament Epistles, but enjoy journeying through the whole of Scripture to learn and apply it to their lives as disciples of Christ.
 They would love to see any adult join them, young or old.
 Currently, the class demographic leans toward the empty-nester age group.
 They are men and women of various marital statuses who trust in the promise that where two or more are gathered in His name, the Risen Christ is there!